Artistic Director: Carmel Bach Festival

 Paul Goodwin is well known for his creative and dynamic programming and incorporating period style within the traditional orchestral world.
 He has achieved acclaim for delivering fresh, exciting and original accounts of mainstream repertoire as well as his historically informed interpretations.
 His extensive repertoire spans from the fourteenth century to the present day.

 Paul is Artistic Director and Conductor of the Carmel Bach Festival and Principal Guest Conductor of Cappella Aquileia.
-He has conducted orchestras throughout the world including the Philadelphia Orchestra, San Francisco Symphony Orchestra, BBC Philharmonic Orchestra, Hallé Orchestra, City of Birmingham Symphony Orchestra, Royal Scottish National Orchestra, Konzerthaus Orchester Berlin, Minnesota Orchestra, National Symphony Orchestra Washington, New World Symphony Orchestra, Seattle Symphony Orchestra, St. Paul Chamber Orchestra, Toronto Symphony Orchestra the Rotterdam, Auckland, Helsinki and Royal Stockholm Philharmonics and radio orchestras in Munich, Frankfurt, Hannover and Leipzig.
+He has conducted orchestras throughout the world including the Philadelphia Orchestra, San Francisco Symphony Orchestra, BBC Philharmonic Orchestra, Hallé Orchestra, City of Birmingham Symphony Orchestra, Royal Scottish National Orchestra, Konzerthaus Orchester Berlin, Minnesota Orchestra, National Symphony Orchestra Washington, Utah Symphony, New World Symphony Orchestra, Seattle Symphony Orchestra, St. Paul Chamber Orchestra, Toronto Symphony Orchestra the Rotterdam, Auckland, Helsinki and Royal Stockholm Philharmonics and radio orchestras in Munich, Frankfurt, Hannover and Leipzig.

 In opera, Paul’s successes have included Gluck’s Iphigenie en Tauride at the Komische Oper Berlin, Britten’s Rape of Lucretia at the Teatro Real Madrid, Handel’s Orlando at Scottish Opera and Opera Australia, Handel’s Jephtha at Welsh National Opera and Handel’s Riccardo Primo at the Staatstheater Karlsruhe.